 FLBA

-Christian is married to a journalist and has three small boys.
+Christian is married to a journalist and has five children; four boys and (finally!) a girl.
 He lives in London and enjoys spending weekends in Devon and holidays in France and Austria.
 He enjoys captaining the chambers cricket team.